mayeu20/terraform-drift-detection/README.md

 2. **Set up the Azure Pipeline**:
 	Use the Pipelines/azure-pipeline.yml file to create a new pipeline in Azure DevOps.
 3. **Configure Environment Variables**:
-	Add the following environment variables in your pipeline:
+	Add the following environment variables in your Azure DevOps Library group:
 	- AZURE_OPENAI_API_KEY
 	- AZURE_OPENAI_API_BASE
  	- APP_FOLDER